So what are the things to do in Florence in December 2016? For the holidays there's plenty going on!

 where: OBI Hall, Lungarno Aldo Moro

-Conductor Elik Melikov and choreographer Marius Petipa bring this popular ballet in two acts to one of the city's oldest theaters, 'Teatro Verdi'.
+With costumes and sets by Emanuele Luzzati, director and choreographer Amedeo Amodio brings this popular ballet in two acts to one of the city's oldest theaters, 'Teatro Verdi'.

 where: Teatro Verdi in via Ghibellina, 99 (near Santa Croce)